 And McGrady isn't the only one to have taken note.
-John Higgens, another chef who has cooked inside the Palace, told the National Post, "The Queen is a wonderful lady, the royal family are wonderful people but they’re missing out on garlic because at Buckingham Palace you don’t cook with garlic.
-I suppose, in case you get the royal burp,"
+John Higgens, another chef who has cooked inside the Palace, told the National Post, "The Queen is a wonderful lady, the royal family are wonderful people but they’re missing out on garlic because at Buckingham Palace you don’t cook with garlic."

 Although tiaras and wild hats have long been markers of royal fashion, you probably didn't realize that behind these trends there are specific rules.
 One, for example, is that after 6 PM women are supposed to change out of their hats (generally the fascinator style, which is quite popular for royal events) and put on tiaras at public events.